Online Jewellery Expert

 With a family history of over 200 years, we have an unrivalled experience in delivering jewellery excellence.
 We have forged unique relationships with diamond and gemstone dealers globally, which affords us the opportunity to bring not only the best quality diamonds and gems to you at very competitive prices, but also quality and value assurance is always guaranteed.

 Jewellery and Gemstones Expertise available Online and in Person

 Selecting your jewellery requires some very careful guidance, something we provide as standard here at Jonathan Lambert.
 If you’re seeking information about gemstones online, our Online Jewellery Expert section offers some useful tips and information.
-If your question is not answered here, then please contact us and Jonathan will be in touch.
+If your question is not answered here, then please contact us and Jonathan or Yasmin will be in touch.